awsdocs/aws-iot-events-developer-guide/doc_source/expression-syntax.md

 ```
 bitnot($input.MyInput.value)
 ```
 Both expressions must evaluate to an integer value\.
 If either expression does not evaluate to an integer value, then the result of the function is undefined\.
-No conversions are performed\.References
+No conversions are performed\.

+## References<a name="expression-reference"></a>

 Inputs
 `$input.input-name.path-to-data`